OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A suit tailored here will cost you around 250–350 USD, depending on what material and style you choose.
 At Kitonali, you can even get a matching pair of handmade shoes and accessories to go with your outfit.
 After you get your first piece tailored, ask the staff to save your measurements.
 When you head home, you will undoubtedly want to assess your wardrobe and see what other updates you will need.

 These guys are one of the oldest tailor shops in Hanoi.
-Minh Quang may be a little cheaper, but that does not mean their quality is substandard.
-Because of the low price and high quality, they’ve built up a popular brand for themselves and are often recommended online, on travel websites or by word-of-mouth on the street.
+Minh Quang may be traditional, but that does not mean their quality is substandard.
+They’ve built up a popular brand for themselves and are often recommended online, on travel websites or by word-of-mouth on the street.
 Located centrally, this shop has an excellent selection of fabric spread out through its space.
 The attention to detail put into their work is exactly what it needs to be, and the fit is just right.
 Their tailoring process is straightforward with no hassle.
 A few days after your measurements are taken, you will be asked to come in for a fitting to make any changes necessary, and hours later, you will have a perfect item in your hands.
-A suit here is around 200 USD, for a 100% wool/cashmere blend with two trousers to go with it.
+A suit here starts around $780 USD, for a 100% wool/cashmere blend with two trousers to go with it.

 On their website, you can browse around various pages and check their gallery for an idea of what can be made.
 Everything can be done online too!